bogumilbierc/gr-yaris-rear-diff-duct/README.md

 - Inlet - cutout holes for main body are already bigger, to account for printer tolerances (as scaling this part in slicer would be hard)
 - RearHanger - probably safest to scale it to 102-103 %
 - Outlet - probably safest to scale it to 99%
-- MainBody - print "as is"
+- MainBody - print "as is" (to avoid supports and wasting a lot of filament - slice it in half (when laying flat) - it has a 4mm flange alongside the body, so You can later on glue it together at that flange)

 **Bear in mind that due to printer's tolerance - You might need to scale some parts up/down.**